 Deep learning in today's world

-Deep learning methods and applications
+Deep learning with SAS and Python

-How is deep learning being used?
+How SAS® uses deep learning

 How deep learning works